RandomcodeDev/chifir-engine/design/style.typ

 where the standard technically requires that it not return `nullptr` (even though the standard isn't as relevant for the engine), or an index is outside the valid range, or a parameter is wrong in a way it shouldn't be, then you can use an assert.
 Normally, you can use the `ASSERT` macro.
 If a condition isn't the most indicative of why something is wrong, `ASSERT_MSG` lets you add a message.
-For functions which just succeed or fail, return `false`, `nullptr`, or some other documented value when an error happens.
+For functions which just succeed or fail, return `false`, `nullptr`, or some other reasonable/documented value when an error happens.
 When an unrecoverable error happens, use `Base_Quit` (or
 `Base_Abort`/`Base_AbortSafe` in functions where logging/allocation isn't available) to kill the engine and show the user an error message.